cracyc/msdos-player/readme.txt

 ----- How to use

-Start a command prompt and run this emulator with target command file and any options.
+Start a command prompt and run this emulator with a target command file and any options.

-For example, compile sample.c with LSI C-86 and execute the compiled binary:
+For example, compile a sample.c with LSI C-86 and execute the compiled binary:

 	> msdos lcc sample.c
 	> msdos sample.exe